yoesk8/my-full-template/README.md

     * [getbootstrap.com/docs](https://getbootstrap.com/docs/4.5/getting-started/introduction/)
         I used code for navbar and the form in contact page from Bootstrap.
     * [stackoverflow.com](https://stackoverflow.com/) I used stack overflow constantly whenever I was unsure about HTML or CSS syntax or wanted to find an easier more stream-lined way of doing things
-    * [mdbootstrap.com](https://mdbootstrap.com/snippets/standard/mdbootstrap/2886162#html-tab-view) I used and modified this footer with social media icons

 * Other Tools: